Work experience is a great way to gain some real life experience while you study and make yourself more employable.

 Internships: A phrase used by a wide range of organisations in the private, public and not-for-profit sectors, to describe placements undertaken after graduation or during vacations.
 It is implicit that the internship comprises relatively structured work experience invaluable for entry into that sector.
 Significant proportions are advertised on an unpaid basis, but where a formal contract (verbal or written) has been agreed, national minimum wage legislation is likely to apply.

-Use Jobs HUB Online to help find a range of different work experience opportunities from a wide range of organisations.
+Use My Career Hub to help find a range of different work experience opportunities from a wide range of organisations.

 The MMU Futures Award aims to give you recognition for all the extra-curricular activities you take part in under the Futures programme, and offers a fantastic opportunity to prove to employers that you have the skills and experience they are looking for.
 It’s never too early or late to get involved, so click below for more information & start collecting points now!